An Optimal Decentralized Multi-access Coded Caching System: Optimality of the Delivery Scheme

-A lower bound on the generalized independence number $\alpha\left(\mathcal{I}_{DM}\right)$ is obtained in Lemma \ref{thm:alpha1} below. \begin{lemma} For the index coding problem $\mathcal{I}_{DM}$ corresponding to the delivery phase of a decentralized multi-access coded caching problem with cache access degree $r$,
+A lower bound on the generalized independence number $\alpha\left(\mathcal{I}_{DM}\right)$ is obtained in Lemma \ref{thm:alpha1} below. \begin{lemma} For the index coding problem $\mathcal{I}_{DM}$ corresponding to the delivery phase of a decentralized multi-access coded caching system with cache access degree $r$ and user association $L$, we have

+\end{lemma} \begin{IEEEproof} This statement is proved by explicitly constructing an independent set of $\mathcal{I}_{DM}$.
+We consider the set of bits